jrnl-org/jrnl/CONTRIBUTING.md

 Docs & Typos
 ------------

 If you find a typo or a mistake in the docs, just fix it right away and send a pull request.
 The Right Way™ to fix the docs is to edit the `docs/*.rst` files on the **master** branch.
 You can see the result if you run `make html` inside the project's root directory, and then open `docs/_build/html/index.html` in your browser.
-Note that this requires [lessc](http://lesscss.org/#using-less-installation) to be installed.
+Note that this requires [lessc](http://lesscss.org/#using-less-installation) and [Sphinx](https://pypi.python.org/pypi/Sphinx) to be installed.
 Changes to the CSS or Javascript should be made on `docs/_themes/jrnl/`.
 The `gh-pages` branch is automatically maintained and updates from `master`; you should never have to edit that.

 Bugs
 ----